strimzi/proposals/066-topic-replication-factor-change.md

 Cruise Control creates a task for each operation, such as topic configuration and cluster rebalance.
 A task is first created in the Active state, then moves to InExecution, and finally to Completed or CompletedWithError.
 At most `max.active.user.tasks` tasks can be Active at the same time (5 by default), and only one task can be InExecution at any given time.

 During the execution, a task is divided in one or more batches, which are then executed one after the other.
-A task may include multiple topics and it is marked as completed once the whole task's status is Completed.
+A task may affect multiple topics, which complete or fail altogether.
+A completed task is retained for `completed.user.task.retention.time.ms`, which defaults to 24 hours.

 ### Topic configuration

-The [`topic_configuration`](https://github.com/linkedin/cruise-control/wiki/REST-APIs#change-kafka-topic-configuration) endpoint is used to request a topic configuration update, and currently only supports replication factor changes.
+The [`topic_configuration`](https://github.com/linkedin/cruise-control/wiki/REST-APIs#change-kafka-topic-configuration) endpoint will be used to request replication factor changes.
 Once accepted, the replication factor change is put into the Cruise Control's task queue and executed asynchronously.

 The two required parameters for this endpoint are `topic` (regular expression to specify subject topics) and `replication_factor` (target replication factor).